Table of Contents

 Lipez (L) with Joe Wheaton

-1938 – Richard Lipez, born in Lock Haven, Pennsylvania, is an openly gay American journalist and mystery author, currently residing in Massachusetts.
+1938 – Richard Lipez, born in Lock Haven, Pennsylvania, was an openly gay American journalist and mystery author, who resided in Massachusetts (d.2022).
 He is best known for his Donald Strachey mysteries, which were originally published under the pen name Richard Stevenson.

 Lipez matriculated at Lock Haven State College, and earned his Bachelor of Science in English with a minor in History.
 He undertook graduate studies in American Literature at the Pennsylvania State University, but, before finishing, opted to volunteer for the Peace Corps in 1962.
 He taught English language and composition to ninth grade public school students in Addis Ababa, Ethiopia, for the next two years.